gatewaycorporate/fp-devicer/README.md

 # FP-Devicer

-## Developed by Gateway Corporate Solutions LLC

 FP-Devicer is a digital fingerprinting middleware library designed for ease of use and near-universal compatibility with servers.
+Developed by [Gateway Corporate Solutions](https://gatewaycorporate.org).

 ## Usage